U.S. Economic Overview

 Heavy Industry: Norsk Hydro(Cassopolis, MI), Altex Heat Exchanger(Columbus, MS), Nucor(Kingman, AZ), GE Appliances(Louisville, KY), JSW Steel(Mingo Junction, Ohio)

 Clean Power: Tesla Energy, Buffalo Branch Wind, Skipjack Offshore Energy, Engie NA, GE Hitachi SMR(RWRX-300), TerraPower, X-Energy, Hyperion Power Generation.
 Westinghouse eVinci SMR.
-Ultra Safe Nuclear Comporation(USNC)
+Ultra Safe Nuclear Comporation(USNC), Colossus Power Plant(Southaven, MS).

 Clean Energy Manufacturing: Boom Supersonic(Greensboro, NC), Electric Hydrogen(Devens, MA), Siemens Gamesa(Port of Coeuumans, NY)